Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab: Linear Optics in IOTA

 where $C$ is the circumference of the ring, and $\beta_s$ is defined as the longitudinal betatron amplitude.
 The range of cavity voltage\footnote{We set the minimum voltage so that particles with a momentum deviation of up to $2\sigma_{\delta,\mathrm{inj}}$ are captured.}, synchrotron tunes, and bunch lengths for the given range of injected beam energy, momentum spread, and phase slip factors corresponding to different lattices are shown in Table~\ref{tab:latticeparams}.

 We can obtain the equilibrium momentum spread $\sigma_{\delta,\mathrm{eq}}$ as a function of the initial momentum spread $\sigma_{\delta,\mathrm{inj}}$ of the injected beam using numerical simulations.
-We start with a coasting beam that fills the entire circumference of the IOTA ring and then adiabatically ramp the rf voltage $V(t)$ as a function of turns $t$ using\cite{Ng2002}
+We start with a coasting beam that fills the entire circumference of the IOTA ring and then adiabatically ramp the rf voltage $V(t)$ as a function of turns $t$ using \cite{Ng2002}

-where $V_1$ is the final rf voltage in equilibrium, and $t_1$ is the number of turns used to ramp the rf voltage.
-The starting value of voltage $V_0$, seen by the beam right after injection, must be non-zero and is given by,
+where $V_1$ is the final rf voltage in equilibrium, and $t_1$ is the number of turns used to ramp the rf voltage. \textcorrection{The starting voltage $V_0$ must be non‑zero in order to keep the instantaneous synchrotron frequency finite and to satisfy the adiabaticity requirement (the relative change of the synchrotron‑bucket area is kept much smaller than the synchrotron frequency throughout the ramp).
+Its value is determined by the chosen adiabaticity factor $n_\mathrm{ad}$ and can be made arbitrarily small:}